-effectiveness of PPV23 for both elders and others PPV23 vaccine was not effective in preventing invasive considered at high risk for IPD has always been pneumococcal pneumonia in adult populations. debatable.
+Searching the medical literature verifies that the effectiveness of PPV23 for both elders and others considered at high risk for IPD has always been debatable.

-licensed in the late 1970s based on 3 studies of healthy adults in South Africa and Papua New Guinea.
+This entire problem began when the PPV23 was licensed in the late 1970s based on 3 studies of healthy adults in South Africa and Papua New Guinea.